|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship was established in 1988 following donations received from the family, friends and colleagues of Helen Marchant, a distinguished teacher and researcher in the Department of Social Work.

 b.
-This Scholarship is to assist a Masters by Research or PhD scholar to undertake research in the areas of social welfare and social work.
+This Scholarship is to assist a Masters by Research or a PhD scholar to undertake research in the areas of social welfare and social work.

 c.
 The purpose of the Scholarship is to assist with the: